This article was written by Mike Huber

 Mertes doubled and scored in the sixth, giving New York its third and final run of the game.
 McGinnity settled down somewhat and held the Cardinals scoreless after the fifth.
 O’Neill was effective, blanking the Giants the rest of the way, although Mertes did single late in the game to complete hitting for the cycle.
 The final score from the first game was St. Louis 7, New York 3.
 The Giants had put nine hits on the scoreboard, but managed only three runs.
 The Cardinals took advantage of sloppy fielding and five McGinnity walks to score seven runs on just six hits.

 Mertes had scored all of New York’s runs in the loss.
 He became the second batter to hit for the cycle in 1904.
 Boston Beaneaters outfielder Duff Cooley accomplished the feat on June 20 against the Philadelphia Phillies.
 Three seasons would pass before Boston Doves outfielder Johnny Bates hit for the cycle against the Superbas.
 Mertes’s cycle was also the third reverse natural cycle, meaning that he attained his hits in reverse order of total bases: home run, then triple, then double, then single.
-As of the start of the 2017 season, the ten players who have hit reverse natural cycles are listed below:
+As of the start of the 2020 season, the 10 players who have hit reverse natural cycles are listed below:

 |Bid McPhee||Cincinnati (AA)||08/26/1887|